top of page

 Søren Kierkegaard

 Please consider the outcomes of our decisions as an information and uncertainty question at the point a decision is made.
 Today, those decision-makers have an incomplete set of information about the future.
 Thus, decision-makers must do their best to forecast based on their understanding of the benefits they desire from that decision.
-The perceived benefits are impacted by our deterministic environment.
+Our deterministic environment impacts the perceived benefits.
 Economists call the components of those benefits “preferences” and the aggregation of those preferences as one’s decision utility.

 For a deeper dive: Please see the article How behavioral economics redefined rationality